shuvalov-mdb/thread-liveness-monitor/README.md

 This timestamp is stale because it is updated only as often as configured, for the performance reasons.

+It is possible to instantiate the `ThreadMonitor` more than once in the same thread.
+Only the 1st instance will have any effect.
+This is supported for the reason the call tree could be complex and preventing duplicate instantiations could be cumbersome.

+### Parameters

 - *reporting interval*: how often a thread should update its timestamp in the central repository.
 The default value of 1 ms should be good for most cases
 - *monitoring interval*: how often the central repository monitoring and garbage collection cycle should run.
 It should be reasonably often because the deregistered `ThreadMonitor` instances may accumulate and waste memory.
 The default value is set to run it relatively often for those cases when there is a